There is an extensive amount of hype and chatter around the concept of cloud, at the moment – especially since startups have begun to go public.

 The cloud platform and infrastructure market roughly generates $21billion in revenues and is expected to grow and a drastic 20% until 2018 where revenues will reach $43 billion.

 Unlike common belief.
-The cloud services will not be limited to the large enterprises and corporations.
-It is estimated that 64% of the small to the medium sized business will also take to cloud, with up to 78% of the businesses showing an indication to buying new cloud based solutions in the next few years.
+The cloud services will not be limited to large enterprises and corporations.
+It is estimated that 64% of the small to the medium-sized business will also take to cloud, with up to 78% of the businesses showing an indication to buying new cloud-based solutions in the next few years.

 With these figures cloud computing is elevated from ‘just a feature’ to an important and a necessary part of an organization’s infrastructure.